AdamMikacich/Food/README.md

 # Food
-A Food signups manager for Team 254 built from scratch.
+A food signups manager for Team 254 built from scratch.

 ### Install
 - Clone the repository